Adventure Island FAQ

 Can I bring my kids along on your trips?

 Our island is the best all inclusive family resort in Belize!
 The Adventure Island at Glover’s Reef trip is great for kids ages 3+.
 However, most of our gear is adult gear, and we do not offer kid-specific activities.
 Families love our island trips because the itinerary is so flexible.
 Parents may wish to hire a babysitter, which we arrange.
-There is a price break for children under 12, but there are also restrictions, see our Family Vacation page.
-On Belize Adventure Week the minimum age is 10.
-We are often asked to make an exception to this policy, but we do not allow kids 9 years old and under on this trip.
 Families with kids under 10 years should choose our island trip.
 The inland sports are best attempted with an adult-size body, for issues of both size and strength.
-In the past when parents of kids ages 8-9 have told us that their kid was exceptional and we did make an exception, they later commented they should not have taken their child on the Belize Adventure Week trip.
+In the past when parents of kids ages 8-9 have told us that their kid was exceptional and we did make an exception, they later commented they should not have taken their child on the Belize day trips.